 - Be mindful of how full you load the slow cooker.
 You should aim for 1/2 to 3/4 full to not have too much liquid or not enough and then the meat/veggies burn.

 - NO PEEKING!
 Leave the lid on once you start cooking.
-By taking of the lid, it will greatly reduce the temperature and could take up to 20 minutes to get it back up to where its really cooking!
+By taking off the lid, it will greatly reduce the temperature and could take up to 20 minutes to get it back up to where its really cooking!

-- You should definitely brown the meat before putting it in the crock pot.
+- You should definitely brown the meat before putting it in the crockpot.
 It adds to the depth of the flavor but more importantly it makes the meat look richer and more appealing.
 If you don’t brown, the meat tends to look beige.
 It will still taste great, but it is hard to get past the “beige food.”

-- If the recipe calls for herbs, spices or dairy you will want to add them in the last hour of cooking. (yes, this is the exception to the no peeking rule, but in the last hour you are pretty much done cooking.).
+- If the recipe calls for herbs, spices or dairy you will want to add them in the last hour of cooking. (yes, this is the exception to the no peeking rule, but in the last hour you are pretty much-done cooking.).
 If you add those items at the beginning the herbs and spices will boil out and have no addition to the flavor.
 The dairy has a tendency to curdle.

 - Trim veggies to be the same size so they cook evenly.
-Also make sure that veggies are at the bottom in the liquid from the beginning and not on top of the meat.
+Also, make sure that veggies are at the bottom in the liquid from the beginning and not on top of the meat.
 This allows the veggies to start cooking right away and not be “crunchy or not fully cooked.”